napari/napari/docs/guides/color.md

 }
 ```

-Lastly, you can pass a non-string single color value
+Any single color value that is not a string can also be used

 ```python
 image.colormap = (0, 0, 1)